Broad Institute–ISF Partnership for Cell Circuit Research

 The Broad Institute-ISF Partnership for Circuit Research, centered at the KCO, brings together Broad and Israeli scientists to tackle major challenges in cell circuitry.
 This program harnesses the expertise of Israeli scientists in computational and systems biology research to enhance and complement the KCO effort.
 The program is managed in close partnership with the Israel Science Foundation (ISF).

 Collaborative Projects (Deadline November 16, 2014)

 Project selection.
 Projects are proposed jointly by a Broad lab and an Israeli lab to ensure tight collaboration.
-Selection criteria include combination of scientific excellence, relevance of the research plan to the Observatory mission of circuit research, and appropriate research environment in the Israeli and Observatory labs.
+Selection criteria include combination of scientific excellence, relevance of the research plan to the KCO mission of circuit research, and appropriate research environment in the Israeli and KCO labs.
 A selection committee that includes representatives from the Broad and the Israeli academic community will choose the collaborative projects.
 Most applications are expected to be for a one-year project, with the limited possibility of a one-year competitive renewal under appropriate circumstances.